rackerlabs/technical-blog/_posts/2019-10-02-features-of-sap-web-dispatcher.md

 functions such as security or load balancing."
 ---

-This blog explains SAR&reg; Web dispatcher, its features, and how to use it.
+This blog explains SAR&reg; Web Dispatcher, its features, and how to use it.

 <!-- more -->

 ### Introduction

-Because the SAP landscape cannot be directly connected or exposed to the Internet, SAP Web Dispatcher provides the external connection, serving as an entry point for the connections or requests for the SAP Environment.
+Because the SAP landscape cannot be directly connected or exposed to the Internet, SAP Web Dispatcher provides the external connection, serving as an entry point for the connections or requests for the SAP environment.
 Features of Web Dispatcher include load distribution across the landscape of incoming web requests, minimal configuration, and granular control of functions such as security or load balancing.
 Because Web Dispatcher does not contain a Common Gateway Interface (CGI) or start any executables with environment variables that depend on request inputs, it is not vulnerable to the shellshock class of attacks.

 ### Web Dispatcher architecture